series:

 EXPRESSIONS

-I was diagnosed legally blind at 5 years old.
-The thing that people with good eyesight forget is that others don’t.
-I didn’t see people’s faces much growing up except on TV when I sat so close to it I got in everyone else’s way.
+I was diagnosed as legally blind at 5 years old.
+The thing that people who have good eyesight forget is that others don’t.
+I didn’t see people’s faces much growing up, except for on TV (when I sat so close to it I got in everyone else’s way).
 My vision was so bad that I didn’t look at you when you talked to me.
-Instead, I turned an ear towards you so I could hear you better, but it looked like I was aloof and turning away…
+Instead, I turned an ear towards you so I could hear you better, but it looked like I was aloof and turning away.

 I did not think much of my work when I first started in 2015.
-I thought of it as a journey but although I had a lot of drive, I had no real expectations that anything much would come of it.
+I thought of it as a journey.
+And although I had a lot of drive, I had no real expectations that anything much would come of it.
 I just followed the drive.
-But I kept hearing the same comment from everyone.
-They loved the way I captured emotion - particularly the eyes.
-I hear it today.
-I am flattered and I have no idea what I am doing that makes that happen.
+But I kept hearing the same comment from everyone: they loved the way I captured emotion - particularly the eyes.
+I still hear it today.
+I am flattered, and I have no idea what I am doing that makes that happen.
 I just know when a drawing is expressing the range of emotions I want to express and when it is “done”.